mehalick/Blog/src/_posts/2014-02-06-ef6-adding-a-created-datetime-column-automatically-with-code-first-migrations.md

 Notice how CustomSqlServerMigrationSqlGenerator inherits from SqlServerMigrationSqlGenerator and overrides two Generate(…) methods.
 We then set our custom generator to the default for our project via SetSqlGenerator("System.Data.SqlClient", new CustomSqlServerMigrationSqlGenerator()).

-Lastly, we’ll update our local database and we’re done.
+Lastly, we'll update our local database and we're done.

 ```shell
 > Update-Database